-How to properly format the MLA Format Heading?
-This page contains general guidelines on how to properly format the heading on your research paper using the MLA format.
+This page contains guidelines on how to properly format the headings of your research paper using the MLA format.

 1. The Opening Page: